apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**'Extremely rare' case of dengue virus found in California**
+**Egypt's border crossing opens to let a trickle of desperately needed aid into besieged Gaza**

-You can read more about it [here](https://www.foxnews.com/us/extremely-rare-case-dengue-virus-found-california).
+You can read more about it [here](https://apnews.com/article/israel-palestinians-gaza-captives-border-aid-f5976ed58ba508f14d45b72b428125ac).

 ## Requirements
 - Python 3.8